Associating Resources to Specific Execution Servers

 In some scenarios, you may want to specify additional criteria for execution server selection.
 For example, an execution server in India that is running on a Windows OS.
 To achieve this, make sure the resource has these two selector attributes (for example, 'Lab Location' and 'OS'), with 'India' and 'Windows' as their values and at least one execution server with these two attributes selected and with the same values.

-To achieve this, you will need to create the attributes with the Execution Server Selector rule and then add the attributes to the shell, as explained below.
+In CloudShell, you will need to create the attributes with the Execution Server Selector rule and then add the attributes to the shell, as explained in the following sections.

 Creating Execution Server Selector attributes